autonomys/sloth256-189/README.md

 This is an adaptation of [SLOTH](https://eprint.iacr.org/2015/366) (slow-timed hash function) into a time-asymmetric permutation using a standard CBC block cipher.

-This library consists of 3 major implementations:
+This library consists of 2 major implementations:
 - CPU
-- CUDA (requires `cuda` feature to be enabled)
 - OpenCL (requires `opencl` feature to be enabled)

 WebAssembly (`no_std`) is also supported, but `llvm-ar` command needs to be available for `build.rs` to succeed in that case.